-- The Company indicates the issue premiums and redemption fees charged for each unit class in the Sales Prospectus, the Key Investor Information and in the annual and semi-annual reports. - Depending on the unit class, the issue premium is up to 2 percent of the unit value.
+- The Company indicates the issue premiums and redemption fees charged for each unit class in the Sales Prospectus, the Key Investor Information and in the annual and semi-annual reports. - 2.
+Depending on the unit class, the issue premium is up to 2 percent of the unit value.
 The Company is free to charge a lower issue premium for one or more unit classes, or all of them.
-The Company shall provide information on the redemption fee in the Sales Prospectus in accordance with Section 165 Paragraph 3 KAGB. - 3.

 Depending on the unit class, the redemption fee is up to 1 percent of the unit value.
 The Company is free to charge a lower redemption fee for one or more unit classes, or all of them.
 The Company shall receive the redemption fee.
-The Company shall provide information on the issue premium in the Sales Prospectus in accordance with Section 165 Paragraph 3 KAGB.